Jacques Rensburg (musician): Family

 Jacques Rensburg was a son of Eduard Hartog Rensburg (30 July 1819 Rotterdam - 29 July 1882 Rotterdam) and Flora van Witsen (14 December 1807 The Hague - 20 December 1882 Rotterdam).
 Eduard Hartog Rensburg was a partner in the bank 'Rensburg and van Witsen'.
 They had three children: Henri Eduard, Betsy and Jacques Eduard.

 Jacques' brother Henry Rensburg (12 December 1841 The Hague - 1927 Liverpool) worked for his fathers's bank, but in 1861 he left Rotterdam and went to Londen and in 1862 to Liverpool.
 In 1873 he was elected as a member of the Liverpool Stock Exchange.
 He established the firm Henry E. Rensburg & Co, which developed to the investment company Rensburg Sheppards (2005).

-Henry Rensburg was very active in the Liverpool Art Club, of which in 1885 he became Hononary Secretary.
+Henry Rensburg was very active in the Liverpool Art Club, of which in 1885 he became Honorary Secretary.
 In his house, a lot of chamber concerts were given of which the details were written down in two notebooks, in 1999 presented to the British Library, covering the period 1880 - 1927.
 Among the performers in the early years we find Max Bruch, Anton Rubinstein, Joseph Joachim and Pablo de Sarasate, visitors and friends of Jacques Rensburg as well.
 Henry Rensburg did not have any contact with the rest of his family.
 He married Florence Samuel.

 Jacques' sister Betsy Rensburg (2 September 1843 Rotterdam - 4 June 1908 Rotterdam) married 22 April 1868 in Rotterdam Nachman Jacob van Witsen (14 October 1834 Rotterdam- 19 August 1899 Rotterdam).

 Jacques Eduard Rensburg himself married on 30 August 1869 in Cologne Julie Levié (15 July 1836 Cologne - 20 May 1906 Bonn), daughter of Herman Levié (2 December 1808 Monschau - 11 May 1878 Rotterdam) and Therese Offenbach (9 June 1807 Deutz - 4 November 1842 Cologne), a sister of the composer Jacques Offenbach.
 They had four children: